merci-libre/python-sat/readme.md

 Installation with pip requires `setuptools`, `build`, and the installation of the above dependencies.

-These can be downloaded through the system package manager or:
+These can be downloaded through the system package manager or through the install script.

 ```sh
 pip install -r requirements.txt